Prospective Graduate Students

 Applications can be submitted at any time.
 However, to receive full consideration for assistantships and fellowships, applications should be complete by January 1, for admission for the following fall semester.

-Applicants MUST contact prospective faculty advisors before applying, and maintain contact after their application file is complete.
+Applicants are STRONGLY ENCOURAGED to contact faculty.
 Our objective is to match the needs of the individual applicants with a faculty member with similar interests.
 Specific interest areas can be found within our Faculty Directory.

 View the admissions procedures and policies

 • Completed online MSU Domestic or International Graduate Application.
 Click here to access the application via the MSU Graduate School website.
 No fee is required for the initial application.

 • Three letters of recommendation, completed by instructors or supervisors familiar with the applicant's work.
 Letters of recommendation must be submitted on official stationary with an original signature.

 • A written Academic Statement.
 Include on the application or attach a separate sheet with a concise academic statement of your plans for graduate study, your career goals, and how MSU's graduate program will help you meet your career and educational objectives.

 • A written Personal Statement.
 Include on the application or attach a separate personal statement about how your background and life experiences, including social, economic, cultural, familial, educational, or other opportunities or challenges motivated your decision to pursue a graduate degree.